jsilf/CV/README.md

 # CV
+Work in progress.
-My resumé with HTML, CSS and javascript.
-WIP.
+My resumé with HTML, CSS/SCSS and Javascript.